 Aside from the fact that no-one there believes extra evidence is necessary, I don't think it occurred to anyone that the photographic record from Apollo and the meteorological evidence from the satellites could be married in this way.
 If the conspiracy believers are right, they would have gone to all that trouble just on the off chance that someone would check, and it has taken 50 years for someone to start doing that.

-We also know that the Soviets were more than capable of producing their own weather satellite images as well as access to US ones, as shown in figure 5.7.10.
+We also know that the Soviets were more than capable of producing their own weather satellite images as well as having access to US ones, as shown in figure 5.7.14.

 5.7: Oh those Russians